 Why are these reviews important?

-Obviously, Google reviews can significantly influence the way existing and potential customers think about your business.
-That’s why review monitoring and management is so important: it allows you to showcase your business in the best possible light, while also minimizing the impact that any negative opinion might have on your business.
+By keeping a close eye on GMB, you can showcase a business in the best possible light, while also minimizing the impact that any negative opinion might have on a business.